dlamblin/life/README.md

-#Conway's Game of Life
+# Conway's Game of Life
-##Bitwise in Go
+## Bitwise in Go

-Having thought about using a nibble to both store the current state of a cell and accumulate a count of its neighbor (in the higher three bits) I went ahead and implemented in Go.
+Having thought about using a nibble to both store the current state of a cell and accumulate a count of its neighbor (in the higher three bits) I went ahead and implemented it in Go.
 It may not make the most memory/size compact implementation, but it was a fun exercise.

 It renders steps to the terminal.
 For now, try using a terminal the size of 96x34 to run the gosper gun.

-###Why as nibbles
+### Why as nibbles
 The thought process here was: if you need two grids to store the current and next state, then maybe you could do better if you stored the current state and counts in the same grid.
 This is only true if a boolean array takes a byte per